Robert Fico: Relationship with the media

-Book cover

-In August 2024, Fico initiated a high-profile lawsuit against the editor-in-chief of the website Aktuality.sk, Peter Bárdy, and the publisher Ringier Slovak Media, over the unauthorized use of his photograph chosen for the cover of Bárdy's 2023 book, Fico – Obsessed with Power (Fico – Posadnutý mocou).

-Fico objected not to the book's critical content, but strictly to the image, with his lawyers claiming that Fico "has the right to decide how his photograph is used" and demanding an apology and €100,000 in damages from each party.
-The lawsuit argued that the image used on the cover "did not reflect his personal and professional dignity".

-Condemning the lawsuit, the European Centre for Press and Media Freedom and its Media Freedom Rapid Response partners released a statement characterizing the action as a SLAPP (Strategic Lawsuit Against Public Participation), designed to intimidate journalists and halt investigative reporting.

-Press Freedom Predator

-In October 2025, Fico was included on the Reporters Without Borders (RSF) 2025 list of Press Freedom Predators under the "Social" category.
-The RSF placed Slovakia 38th out of 180 countries in its 2025 press freedom rankings.
-According to RSF, "social" predators "smear media and promote mistrust of journalists".
-In its assessment, the RSF cited various terms that Fico had used to describe journalists.
-It also mentioned political control of public broadcasting.
-The full list of those named as 2025 Press Freedom Predators in the "social" category included Elon Musk, Honest reporting, Margarita Simonyan, OpIndia and Javier Milei.

 Personal life

-Relationships

-Fico has two siblings, younger sister Lucia and older brother Ladislav.
+Fico has two siblings, younger sister Lucia who is a prosecutor and older brother Ladislav.

-Fico is married to Svetlana Ficová (née Svobodová), a lawyer and associate professor from Žilina.
+Fico is married to Svetlana Ficová (née Svobodová), a lawyer and professor from Žilina.
 They were classmates while they both studied law at the Comenius University in Bratislava, and they married in 1988.
 They have one son together, Michal (b.
 1994), who studied at the University of Economics in Bratislava.
 Despite his marriage, Fico hasn't lived with his wife since 2019, and doesn't attend any official events with her.
 At least since 2020, Fico has practiced an open relationship with Katarína Szalayová; they have been seen together in public on many occasions.

-Fico became a grandfather for the first time in 2022, as his son Michal Fico and his wife welcomed a baby girl Pavlína.
+Fico became a grandfather in 2022, as his son Michal Fico and his wife welcomed a daughter.